cialoo/Juice-Shop-Walkthrough/README.md

 - observation - the SQL query is likely structured as: "SELECT * FROM users WHERE email='email_input' AND password='password_input'".

 **Conclusions**
 The login page has critical security vulnerability that allows access to arbitrary user accounts.
-We can bypass the authentication mechanism by manipulating the "LIMIT" clause or we can choose users by using a valid emial address which we allow to see in the reviews.
+We can bypass the authentication mechanism by manipulating the "LIMIT" clause or we can choose users by using a valid email address which we allow to see in the reviews.
 This results in full account takeover.

 ##